peterloes/SmartAnimalTraps/README.md

 #### Drive electronics for light barries:

-Supported two low power lightbarriers, adjustable for different distances(size of animal).
-10cm to tested 3.3meter Scattered light independently and invisible.
+Supported two low power lightbarriers, adjustable for different distances(size of animal) 10cm to tested 3.3metres.

+The beam is scattered light independently and invisible.

 Examples for light barriers:
 If both light barriers are triggered the Shutter will be closed.